Robertfnicholson/World_Weather_Analysis/README.md

 will be used to identify potential travel destinations and nearby hotels.
 From the list of potential travel destinations, the beta tester will choose four cities to create a travel itinerary.
-Finally, using the Google Maps Directions API, I will create a travel route between the four cities as well as a marker layer map. </p>
+Finally, using the Google Maps Directions API, I will create a travel route between the four cities as well as a marker layer map.
+My code can be found on the following files:
+"Weather_database.ipynb,"Vacation_Search.ipynb," and Vacation_Itinerary.ipynb." </p>

 ## Key Deliverables for Revised Project